wrybread/weewx-ArduinoWeatherStation/README.md

 http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer

 A nice way to wire up the anemometer is to use a phone cable extension chord or coupler so you don't need to splice the line coming from the anemometer.
-Works nicely but don't forget to flip the wire layout in the diagram above.
+Works great but don't forget to flip the wire layout in the diagram above.
 I unfortunately learned that one the hard way.

 For the Arduino sketch, see ArduinoWeather.ino here, which I adapted from the code [here](http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer):